AndreuCodina/CrossValidation/README.md

 Magic!
 And perfomant!
 It doesn't use reflection.

-You can pass the `Accept-Language` HTTP header and the message will be returned in requested language.
+You can send the `Accept-Language` HTTP header and the message will be returned in requested language.

 # Impact of this library in your company: <!-- omit in toc -->